SHI-Yu-Zhe/awesome-agi-cocosci/README.md

 * [Detecting Blickets: How Young Children Use Information about Novel Causal Powers in Categorization and Induction](https://srcd.onlinelibrary.wiley.com/doi/abs/10.1111/1467-8624.00224), ***Children Development***, 2003.

+* [The origins of inquiry: inductive inference and exploration in early childhood](https://www.sciencedirect.com/science/article/pii/S1364661312001301), ***Trends in Cognitive Sciences***, 2012.

 *[Back to Top](#c)

 <span id = "prm"></span>